What is an enterprise application? Examples & benefits

 Example: Sage

-Supply chain management (SCM) involves overseeing manufacturing duties, including obtaining raw materials to deliver the final product.
-While people often think of SCM as just logistics, that’s only one piece of the puzzle.
+Supply chain management (SCM) involves overseeing manufacturing duties, from obtaining raw materials to delivering the final product.
+While often associated with logistics, SCM encompasses much more.

-SCM covers a bunch of areas.
-These areas include procurement, product lifecycle management, planning, logistics, and order management.
+SCM covers procurement, product lifecycle management, planning, logistics, and order management.
 It also deals with global trade, handling international suppliers, and production processes.

-To make SCM work well, companies need to look at their supply chains from the customer’s viewpoint.
-It’s not only about getting products delivered on time; it’s about ensuring everything runs well at every stage—before, during, and after the delivery.
+To make SCM work effectively, companies need to view their supply chains from the customer’s perspective.
+It’s not just about timely deliveries; it’s about ensuring smooth operations at every stage—before, during, and after delivery.

 6. Contract lifecycle management (CLM)